The Canaanite Religious Institution: Linking Heaven and Earth

 - "Adonai = My Lord"

 Canaanite places of worship were initially divided into two types: open-air sanctuaries and high places (bamot).
 Later, temples, courtyards, and even palace courtyards became places of worship.
-The term Qadesh meant "sacred place," while Phl referred to an elevated location, possibly also denoting silver idols used for incense rituals (Pihilu).
+The term Qadesh meant "sacred place," while Phl referred to an elevated location, possibly also denoting silver idols used for incense rituals (Pihilu) in Canaanite Theology.

 Temples dedicated to Baal were numerous and varied.
 Initially, a temple was considered a dwelling for Baal and his powers, but over time, these powers became distinct, with Baal manifesting in different forms depending on the city or natural phenomenon.

 Early temples were simple open-air structures, often marked by an upright sacred stone symbolizing the deity, especially El.
-This tradition can be traced back to the megalithic worship practices of the Levant, dating as far back as the seventh millennium BCE.
+This tradition in Canaanite theology can be traced back to the megalithic worship practices of the Levant, dating as far back as the seventh millennium BCE.

 The temple later evolved into an enclosed sacred space with a square room (or cubic chamber) with a single entrance.
 Eventually, this structure expanded to include multiple rooms, with the altar positioned in the center of the main hall, where offerings were made to the gods.